Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Variances and Limit Distributions for the Subcritical Range

-\begin{proof}[Proof of Theorem \ref{thm:var_subcrit}] The proof in this case is similar to the previous one, the only difference being in how to bound the terms $\mean{I_0}$ and $\E\{\widehat{I}_0\}$.
+\begin{proof}[Proof of Theorem \ref{thm:var_subcrit}] The proof in this case is similar to the previous one.
+We define $I_j$ the same way as in \eqref{eq:def_I_j}.
+The same arguments that led to \eqref{eq:lim_I_k+1} and \eqref{eq:lim_I_j} can be repeated here, providing the limits of $\mean{I_j}$, for $0< j \le k+1$ .
+The only difference is in how to bound the term $\mean{I_0}$.
 For that, a proof in the spirit of Lemma \ref{lem:lim_indicators} can be used to show that